 - Undertake Pre Training Review

-- Undertake an LLN test: Learning (ACSF Level 4), reading (ACSF Level 4), writing (ACSF Level 4), oral communication (ACSF Level 4) and numeracy (ACSF Level 3) are desirable to participate in the course.
+- Successful completion of LLN test: Learning (ACSF Level 4), reading (ACSF Level 4), writing (ACSF Level 4), oral communication (ACSF Level 4) and numeracy (ACSF Level 3) are desirable to participate in the course.

 - It is also essential for the student to possess basic computer skills.

 - Relevant vocational qualification at Diploma level or above or have sufficient experience and knowledge of community work or service.